bhwanip/MyShootSta/README.md

 The sever exposes below api's.

 - **GET /api/videos** To fetch the list of all the videos as JSON Array.
-- **POST /api/videos** To upload a video, save it to the disk and add it to the aboev list of videos
+- **POST /api/videos** To upload a video, save it to the disk and add it to the above list of videos
 - **GET /video/uuid** To server the uploaded videos as a static resource for streaming and viewing

 ```sh